The History of Taco Bell

 Source: Taco Bell

-In a marketing stunt in 2001, Taco Bell declared they would give a free taco to every person in the United States if a piece of the aging Russian Mir space station, as it was falling from orbit, struck a 40-by-40 foot floating target the company had placed in the ocean.
+In a marketing stunt in 2001, Taco Bell declared they would give a free taco to every person in the United States if a piece of the aging Russian Mir space station hit a 40-by-40 foot floating target the company had placed in the ocean.

-However, despite the attention garnered by their bold offer, no piece of Mir debris ended up hitting the target in the ocean.
+As the space station came hurling back to Earth—no piece of Mir debris ended up hitting the target in the ocean.

 THE TACO BELL CHIHUAHUA MASCOT WAS EUTHANIZED AFTER SUFFERING A STROKE